Milwaukee Police Department: Chicago shootings

-Frank Jude Jr.
+Beating of Frank Jude Jr.

-In October, 2004, Frank Jude Jr. attended a party held by police officer Andrew Spengler.
+In October 2004, Frank Jude Jr. attended a party held by police officer Andrew Spengler.
 Following allegations that Jude had taken an officer's badge, at least three officers confronted and beat Jude outside of Spengler's home.
 Officers Daniel Masarik, Andrew Spengler and Jon Bartlett were arrested and charged with the beating.
 All three were later fired from the Milwaukee Police Department, as were several other involved officers.
 The officers disciplined were both on- and off-duty the night of the beating.

 Masarik, Spengler and Bartlett were later found not guilty in state court.
 In July 2007, these three officers and another officer, Ryan Packard, went on trial in federal court on charges of violating the civil rights of Frank Jude Jr. and his friend, Levelle Harris.
 Spengler, Masarik and Bartlett were found guilty; Packard was found not guilty.
 The officers were sentenced on November 29, 2007.
 Bartlett received 17 years, Masarik and Spengler both received 15 years.

 The officers' attorneys have said the officers will appeal the sentences.

-Alfonzo Glover
+Shooting of Alfonzo Glover

 In March 2005, press reports recount that Officer Alfonzo Glover shot Wilbert Prado eight times, killing him, after an off-duty traffic altercation.
 Charges were filed on Officer Glover, but he committed suicide before he could be brought to court.